Södra Latin: Education

 In modern times, Södra Latin is known for its high-level schooling in the arts.
 Between 1976 and 1978 the establishment successively replaced the music department of Statens normalskola in Östermalm, becoming consummate in 1980.
 In 1985 it launched one of the country's first drama programmes.
 Besides aesthetically and artistically oriented programmes, the school also offers education in the social sciences and natural sciences, among others.

 Notable alumni

-Several prominent Swedish people have received their schooling at Södra Latin, many of them artists or other cultural personalities.
+Several prominent Swedes have received their schooling at Södra Latin, many of them artists or other cultural personalities.